-We depend on third parties to market, sell, install and provide initial technical support for our products for a material portion of our business.
+We depend on third parties to market, sell, and install our products and to provide initial technical support for our products for a material portion of our business.

 We depend on third-party channel partners, such as distributors, resellers, original equipment manufacturers, or OEMs, and system integrators, to market and sell a material portion of our products to end-customers.
-In 2016, approximately 41% of our revenues were derived from channel partners.
+In 2017, approximately 50% of our revenues were derived from channel partners.
 Our channel partners are also responsible for installing our products and providing initial customer support for them.
 As a result, we depend on the ability of our channel partners to successfully market and sell our products to these end-customers.
-We also depend on our ability to maintain our relationships with existing channel partners and to develop relationships with new channel partners in key markets.
 We can give no assurance that our channel partners will market our products effectively, receive and fulfill customer orders for our products on a timely basis or continue to devote the resources necessary to provide us with effective sales, marketing and technical support.
 In addition, any failure by our channel partners to provide adequate initial support to end-customers could result in customer dissatisfaction with us or our products, which could result in a loss of customers, harm our reputation and delay or limit market acceptance of our products.
 Our products are complex and it takes time for a new channel partner to gain experience in the operation and installation of these products.
 Therefore, it may take a period of time before a new channel partner can successfully market, sell and support our products if an existing channel partner ceases to sell our products.
 Additionally, our agreements with channel partners are generally not exclusive and our channel partners may market and sell products that compete with our products.
 Our agreements with our distributors and resellers are usually for an initial one-year term and following the expiration of this term, can be terminated by either party.
-We can give no assurance that these agreements will remain in effect, and any termination of one or more of the agreemen
+We can give no assurance that these agreements will remain in effect.
+If we are unable to maintain our relationships with existing channel partners and to develop relationships with new channel partners in key markets our profitability and results of operations may be materially ad

-We are subject to certain regulatory regimes that may affect the way that we conduct business internationally, and our failure to comply with applicable laws and regulations could adversely affect our reputation and result in penalties and increased costs.
+We are subject to certain regulatory regimes that may affect the way that we conduct business internationally, and our failure to comply with applicable laws and regulations could materially adversely affect our reputation and result in penalties and increased costs.

 We are subject to a complex system of laws and regulations related to international trade, including economic sanctions and export control laws and regulations.
+We also depend on our distributors and agents outside of Israel for compliance and adherence to local laws and regulations in the markets in which they operate.
 It is our policy not to make direct or indirect prohibited sales of our products, including into countries sanctioned under laws to which we are subject, and to contractually limit the territories into which our channel partners may sell our products.
 Nevertheless, several years ago one of our channel partners sold certain of our products (designed for the enterprise market) outside of its contractually designated territory, including into a sanctioned country, and we subsequently determined that our contract management protocol for authorizing channel partner sales was not adequately followed in that instance.